d2l-ai/d2l-en/chapter_introduction/index.md

-If we were working with image data, each individual photograph might constitute an *example*, each represented by an ordered list of numerical values corresponding to the brightness of each pixel.
+If we were working with image data, each individual photograph might constitute an example, each represented by an ordered list of numerical values corresponding to the brightness of each pixel.
 A $200\times 200$ color photograph would consist of $200\times200\times3=120000$
 numerical values, corresponding to the brightness of the red, green, and blue channels for each spatial location.
-In a more traditional task, we might try to predict whether or not a patient will survive, given a standard set of features such as age, vital signs, diagnoses, etc.
+In another traditional task, we might try to predict whether or not a patient will survive, given a standard set of features such as age, vital signs, and diagnoses.

-When every example is characterized by the same number of numerical values, we say that the data consists of *fixed-length* vectors and we describe the (constant) length of the vectors as the *dimensionality* of the data.
+When every example is characterized by the same number of numerical values, we say that the data consist of fixed-length vectors and we describe the constant length of the vectors as the *dimensionality* of the data.
 As you might imagine, fixed-length can be a convenient property.
 If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs mean we have one less thing to worry about.

-However, not all data can easily be represented as fixed-length vectors.
+However, not all data can easily be represented as *fixed-length* vectors.
 While we might expect microscope images to come from standard equipment, we cannot expect images mined from the Internet to all show up with the same resolution or shape.
 For images, we might consider cropping them all to a standard size, but that strategy only gets us so far.
 We risk losing information in the cropped out portions.
-Moreover, text data resists fixed-length representations even more stubbornly.
+Moreover, text data resist fixed-length representations even more stubbornly.
-Consider the customer reviews left on e-commerce sites like Amazon, IMDB, or TripAdvisor.
+Consider the customer reviews left on e-commerce sites such as Amazon, IMDB, and TripAdvisor.
 Some are short: "it stinks!".
 Others ramble for pages.
 One major advantage of deep learning over traditional methods is the comparative grace with which modern models can handle *varying-length* data.